superterrific/dana-byerly/src/articles/heading-levels.md

 After reading this [article by Tomas Pustelto on optimizing CSS](https://pustelto.com/blog/optimizing-css-for-faster-page-loads/) I was looking around the repository for his site to take a closer look at how he structured his CSS, and noticed he was dynamically assigning heading levels based on the layout.
 I made a note to take a closer look after [optimizing my CSS](/articles/manually-splitting-css-files-in-eleventy/), and now that I've implemented dynamic headings I wanted to share the approach since I haven't found any how-to articles already out there.

 ## What are heading levels and why are they important?
-Heading levels refer to the [HTML heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements) of <code>h1</code> - <code>h6</code>.
-Heading elements are important because they describe the structure of the content, and [using them in the correct order has several benefits](https://usability.yale.edu/web-accessibility/articles/headings#benefits).
+Heading levels refer to the [HTML heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements) of ```h1``` - ```h6```.
+Heading levels are important because they describe the structure of the content, and [using them in the correct order has several benefits](https://usability.yale.edu/web-accessibility/articles/headings#benefits).
 In addition to helping sighted users find what they're looking for more quickly, assistive technology users can also easily navigate between or skip headings.

 ## Why am I using dynamic header levels?